inetocoin/whitepaper/README.md

 Bitcoin was the first solution of distributed database, Etherum was the first smart-contract platform that built on the same principles as Bitcoin.
 All other altcoins have similar features or even the same code-base therefore they are in the same (first) generation of the distributed databases.

 First generation has the folowing problems:
-* single blockchain
-* unlimited blocks in blockchain
-* no trash collectors
+* scalability (single blockchain, unlimited blocks, no trash collectors)
+* privacy (all transactions and states are public)
-* simple consensus algorithms (PoW, PoS)
+* non efficient consensus algorithms (PoW)
 * use hard forks for bug-fixing
-* all transactions are public
 * no KYC and AML

 All thouse problems lead to the limited TPS (Transactions Per Second), vertical scaling and unlimited hard forks